tuanadurmus/DSA210-Project/README.md

 The main purpose of this project is to explore the relationship between the content I'm exposed to on TikTok and the music type I choose to listen to on Spotify, and to understand the emotional effect these contents might have on my mood.
 This data analysis could highlight the huge impact of social media and the content we consume on our daily mood and emotions.

+## Hypothesis

+I expect to choose more upbeat and hype genres (e.g., pop, electronic, or hip-hop) when I am exposed to positive TikTok content and more slow and emotional genres (e.g., indie, classical, or lo-fi) when exposed to negative TikTok content.

 ## Tools

 ## Data Sources